francisngo/data-structures-and-algorithms/src/definition/graph-data-structure.md

 Dynamic data structure could also be represented as graphs as well - called an adjacency list.
 This consists of a list of adjacent vertices for every vertex of the graph.
 There are a few different ways it can be represented.
 To represent the list of adjacent vertices, an array, a linked list, or even hash map or dictionary can be used.

 ![Adjacency List](images/adjacency-list.png)

+## Graph traversals
+Similar to the tree data structure, nodes of the graph can also be visited.
+There are two algorithms that can be used to traverse a graph, breadth-first search (BFS) and depth-first search (DFS).
+Traversing a graph can be used to find a specific vertex or a path between two vertices, to check whether the graph is connected, to check whether it contains cycles, and so on.

+The idea of graph traversal algorithms is that it must track each vertex when its first visited and keep track of which vertices have not yet been completely explored.
+For both traversal graph algorithms, it is necessary to specify which will be the first vertex to be visited.
+For each edge connected to a vertex that has not been visited yet, it will be marked as discovered and added to the list of vertices visited.

+In order to have efficient algorithms, each vertex needs to be visited twice at the most when each of its endpoint is explored.
+Every edge and vertex in the connected graph will be visited.

+DFS - Data Structure: Stack - Description: By storing the vertices in a stack, the vertices are explored by lurching along a path, visiting a new adjacent vertex if there is one available.

+BFS - Data Structure: Queue - Description: By storing the vertices in a queue, the oldest unexplored vertices are explored first.